 I tried to keep it as simple as possible, so without any further instructions you should be able to navigate through this site very easily.

 All of these materials have been gathered by me through my experience, IBM Redbooks, forums and other internet sources.
 It means not all of them is written by me!
 If I find an interesting data and I think it is valuable, I publish it on this blog.
 (Basically this blog is my personal viewpoint about AIX related stuff, and it is not an official IBM site.)
-Most of the things have been tested successfully but it can occur that you encounter typos, missing steps and erroneous data (I cannot guarantee everything works perfectly), so please look and think before you act and any feedback, corrections are highly welcome.
+Most of the things have been tested successfully but it can occur that you encounter typos, missing steps and erroneous data (I cannot guarantee everything works perfectly), so please look and think before you act.

 As I noted above many things have been written by others and where it is possible I try to to list the sources, but to maintain the simple structure of this blog, I'll name persons, whose solutions, suggestions, ideas can be found many times on this blog (or his contribution was very valuable), here in one place.